qchemlab-embedding/2023-07-14-workshop/_episodes/01-motivation.md

 ### Reproducibility

 - How do you indicate which version of your code you have used in your paper?
+How do you keep track of the analysis pipeline used in a project?
-- When you find a bug, how do you know when precisely this bug was introduced (are published results affected? do you need to inform collaborators or users of your code?).
+- When you find a bug in your code or a script, how do you know when precisely this bug was introduced?
+  (are published results affected? do you need to inform collaborators or users of your code or others using your analysis tools?).

-### Compare with Dropbox or Google Drive

-- Document/code is in one place, no need to email snapshots.
-- How can you use an old version?
-Possible to get old versions but in a much less useful way - snapshots of files, not directories.
-- What if you want to work on multiple versions at the same time?
-Do you make a copy?
-How do you merge copies?
-- What if you don't have internet?

 ---